Ariettes oubliées

 Ariettes oubliées (Forgotten Songs) is a song cycle for voice and piano, L. 60 by Claude Debussy, based on poems by Paul Verlaine.
-The work consists of six different pieces, with an approximate run time of sixteen minutes.
+The work consists of six pieces, with an approximate run time of sixteen minutes.

 History

 The six ariettes were composed mainly in Rome and Paris during the year, 1886.
 The first two were completed in March 1887, with the others following close behind.
 They were re-published once again in 1903 under the official title of: Ariettes oubliées.
 Once published officially, Verlaine's poetry was brought back into the spotlight.
 This was largely due to Debussy's meticulous approach to composing for previously published text.
 Never before had words and music been so carefully and consciously paired.

 However, after this period of time, Debussy's compositions for piano and voice declined.
 The exact reason for this is unknown.
-Although, many speculate that Debussy could've been left uninspired by the lack of a talented singer in his proximity.
+Although, many speculate that Debussy might have been left uninspired by the lack of a talented singer in his proximity.
 Additionally, Symbolist circles that Debussy was a part of were strongly critical of language during the time, which more than likely contributed to the lack of compositions.
-Debussy didn't compose for piano and voice again until 1910 when he set François Villon's poetic, final last statement to music.
+Debussy did not compose for piano and voice again until 1910 when he set François Villon's poetic, final last statement to music.

 The song cycle was dedicated to the singer Mary Garden, who was known for performing as Mélisande, a role from one of Debussy's operatic works.
 The poetry of Paul Verlaine had a more profound influence on Claude Debussy's music than did Debussy's closest literary or musical acquaintances.

 Debussy and Verlaine were both inspired by subtlety and nuance.
 Each man sought to innovate by using rhythm and tone color as the basis for a new form of a pre-existing art.
 In the Ariettes oubliées, subtlety, nuance, rhythm and tone color (timbre) converged to create a mature compositional style for Debussy, which, in turn, gave a heightened level of understanding to Verlaine's poetry.
 This collection of songs set the tone for all of Debussy's future vocal compositions in terms of rhythm, harmony, tone, color and attention to poetic detail.